Synchrotek/ultrasonic-glasses-iot/README.md

 After the Hardware part & Software part is complete :

 It will start it's operation
+* It can show also show the measure distance from the

 * It can be powered by the usb cable and a charger
 * But in order to power it on battery a proper power source is required